-There are many animals in the world’s tropical rain forests that qualify as herbivores.
-In the broadest sense -- one in which biologists consider organisms like insects to be animals -- there are multitudes of small herbivorous creatures in the rain forest.
+There are many animals in the world’s tropical rainforests that qualify as herbivores.
+In the broadest sense -- one in which biologists consider organisms like insects to be animals -- there are multitudes of small herbivores in the rainforest.
 Caterpillars, for example, are herbivores.
 When we think of animals, though, we are more likely thinking of what biologists call megafauna, the larger animals.
 There are plenty of these, too, and several provide good examples of the group at large.

-The capybara is a large South American rodent that occurs in the tropical rain forests of the Amazon.
+The capybara is a large South American rodent found in the tropical rainforests of the Amazon.
 It is semi-aquatic, meaning that it is adapted to life in rivers, lakes and pond habitats but does not spend all of its time in the water.
-Capybaras are herbivores and feed on a variety of plant materials, including grasses, reeds and even bark.
+Capybaras are one of the primary consumers in the Amazon rainforest.
+They are herbivores and feed on a variety of plant materials, including grasses, reeds and even bark.
 They are selective and change their food preferences according to the seasons.
 One curious, if repulsive fact, is that capybaras, like rabbits, practice coprophagy.
 This means that they ingest their own feces.
 Coprophagy is an adaptation that allows animals like rabbits and capaybaras to gain the maximum nourishment from their food, since it passes through the digective tract twice.

 The Asian elephant, a smaller but close relative of the African elephant, is an herbivore whose range and habitat includes tropical rainforests.
 It ranges from Indonesia through Malaysia and Thailand into India.
 Asian elephants, like their African counterparts, eat prodigious amounts of vegetation to sustain their large bodies.
 The Asian elephant’s ears are smaller that those of the African elephant, and the Asian only has one “finger” at the end of its trunk while the African elephant has two.
 Those so-called fingers allow the elephants to grasp small food items.